guptv93/guptv93.github.io/_statistics/bayesian_inference.md

 title: Bayesian Inference
 slug: bayesian
 item_num: 6
-excerpt: Statistical Inference is the process of extracting information about an unknown variable or an unknown model from available data.
-The Bayesian approach essentially tries to move the field of statistics back to the realm of probability theory.
+excerpt: The Bayesian approach essentially tries to move the field of statistics back to the realm of probability theory.
 The unknown variables are treated as random variables with known prior distrubtions.
 ---

 $$